-EXAMPLE 2 (Continued)
+EXAMPLE 2 Rewriting the subroutines in the previous example.
+(Continued)

 '''

 }

 / pthread_create() and thr_create() would use NULL instead of argv[1]

 for the arg passed to handler() /

 '''

 In this routine, one thread is dedicated to catching and handling the signal specified by the set new, which allows main() and all of its other sub-threads, created after pthread_sigmask() or thr_sigsetmask() masked that signal, to continue uninterrupted.
 Any use of sigwait(2) should be such that all threads block the signals passed to sigwait(2) at all times.
 Only the thread that calls sigwait() will get the signals.
 The call to sigwait(2) takes two arguments.